Management behavioural competency (PDF, 91 MB)

 - Weighs appropriately available information when choosing the best protocol.

 - Autonomously manages competing priorities and acts to obtain desired outcomes.

-- Makes and implements decisions when faced with differing stakeholder perspectives and/or some missing information, based on the needs and objectives of NRC and/or the Portfolio.
+- Makes and implements decisions when faced with differing stakeholder perspectives and/or some missing information, based on the needs and objectives of NRC and/or the research centre.